Who we are

 LUCINDA KINGSNORTH - General Manager, Gallery Cafè

 It’s really exciting to see the Gallery Café grow and to know we provide something special to our customers and the community.
-I love working here because of all the amazing people I get to meet and the staff I work with, also you should know I’m the crazy one who writes the funny blackboards.
+I love working here because of all the amazing people I get to meet and the staff I work with!
+PS.
+I’m the crazy one who writes the funny blackboards.